jordansissel/sysadvent/2011/03/article.md

 happen.
 Luckily there's lots of open source tools available to make building this quicker.

 I'll start with a simple example that has a button restart Apache.
-I'll use Ruby, [Sinatra](http://www.sinatrarb.com/) and [Bootstrap](http://twitter.github.com/bootstrap/) for this, but you can use any tool that helps you get the job done.
+I chose Ruby, [Sinatra](http://www.sinatrarb.com/) and [Bootstrap](http://twitter.github.com/bootstrap/) for this, but you can use any tool that helps you get the job done.